xuekaixu/ScrapyProject_meizitu/README.md

-# A Scrapy Project of meizitu.cn
+# A Scrapy Project of meizitu.net.cn

 Crawl pictures from http://www.meizitu.net.cn